Skip to content

 7. Your right to object

-If you have a reasonable, good-faith data-protection objection to a new or replacement sub-processor, you may object by giving us written notice within [objection window - confirm, e.g. 30 days from notice; must match the DPA], setting out the grounds for your objection.
+If you have a reasonable, good-faith data-protection objection to a new or replacement sub-processor, you may object by giving us written notice within 30 days from notice, setting out the grounds for your objection.

 If you object, we will work with you in good faith to address your concern.
 Where we are reasonably able to do so, we will seek to make the Service available to you in a manner that avoids the use of the objected-to sub-processor for your data.
-If we are unable to provide a reasonable alternative within a reasonable period, you may terminate the affected service in accordance with the DPA and the Terms of Service, and, where the DPA so provides, receive a pro-rata refund of fees paid in advance for the unused portion of the affected service [confirm the DPA grants this termination and pro-rata-refund right and cross-reference the specific clause].
+If we are unable to provide a reasonable alternative within a reasonable period, you may terminate the affected service in accordance with the DPA and the Terms of Service, and, where the DPA so provides, receive a pro-rata refund of fees paid in advance for the unused portion of the affected service.
 To the extent permitted by law and subject to our Article 28(4) liability, such termination is your sole and exclusive remedy where an unresolved good-faith objection prevents us from providing the affected service, and we are not liable for any resulting interruption that is beyond our reasonable control or caused by a sub-processor's outage or force-majeure event.
 Nothing in this section limits any rights you may have that cannot lawfully be excluded or limited; and, where you are a consumer, nothing in this section affects your statutory rights under the Consumer Rights Act 2015 or the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

 8. Contact

-If you have any questions about our sub-processors, this list, or the safeguards described here, please contact us at [data protection / privacy contact email], or write to [registered office / trading address].
-Our ICO registration reference is [ICO registration reference], our company registration number (if a company) is [company registration number if a company], and our VAT number (if VAT-registered) is [VAT number if VAT-registered].
-The marketing site is wagepilot.co.uk and the app is at app.wagepilot.co.uk; the domain and any contact email referenced in our documents are provisional pending confirmation: [the domain wagepilot.co.uk and any contact email are provisional - confirm].
+If you have any questions about our sub-processors, this list, or the safeguards described here, please contact us at info@whealbit.co.uk, or write to St Ives, Cornwall.
+Our ICO registration reference is [ICO registration reference — to be completed before go-live].
+The marketing site is wagepilot.co.uk and the app is at app.wagepilot.co.uk.

 9. Changes to this list

 This Sub-processors List forms part of the DPA and may be updated from time to time as described in section 6.
 The version published on this page at any given time is the current list, and we maintain an archive of prior versions so that the version in force when you entered into the DPA can be identified.
-This list was last updated on [last-updated date - confirm and maintain on each change].
+This list was last updated on 1 July 2026.

 Free forever on one site · no card · cancel anytime